-Suspect on meth kills 4 people, including infant, in Lakeland, sheriff says
+'Survivalist' shooter kills 4 people, including infant, in Lakeland, sheriff says

 The Polk County Sheriff's Office said around 4:30 a.m., deputies responded after hearing rounds of gunfire in a neighborhood on North Socrum Loop Road near Fulton Green Road.

-"He killed four people this morning and tried to kill deputies," Sheriff Judd said.
+"He killed four people this morning and tried to kill deputies," Sheriff Grady Judd said.

-When deputies arrived on the scene, they found a man dressed in body armor who ran inside a home.
-Sheriff Grady Judd said that man did not have a gun at the time.
+When deputies arrived on the scene, they found a man dressed in camo who ran inside a home.
+Sheriff Judd said that man did not have a gun at the time.

 Deputies heard another round of gunfire inside a home and heard screaming inside.
 Deputies made their way around the home and entered through the back.

 Sheriff Judd said deputies were met with the suspect and they exchanged gunfire.
-No deputies were injured.
+Deputies now saw the suspect in bulletproof gear from head to toe.

 Shortly after, the suspect came out the front door of the house with his arms raised and was taken to Lakeland Regional to get checked out.
 Sheriff Judd said the suspect was shot once.